 Digital Transformation will not only be supported under the Digital Europe Programme, but also through Horizon Europe, and European Regional Development Funds.
 Furthermore, there will be dedicated financial instruments in InvestEU to support the uptake of advanced digital technologies such as AI and Blockchain.
-Every programme focuses on particular aspects and there is a clear delineation between them, as explained in the following section.
-European Digital Innovation Hubs could be a linking pin to make use of the different investments in a consistent manner (see Figure 4).
+Every programme focuses on particular aspects and there is a clear delineation between them, as explained in the following section (see Figure 4).

-Digital Europe programme: This programme is focused on investments in digital capacities, and as such the funding foreseen for European Digital Innovation Hubs will be directed towards the hubs directly, with the objective that they invest in their capacity, i.e. latest equipment and facilities as well as employees to deliver services to their stakeholders.
-The selection process will be done together with the Member States, and the objective is to get a geographically balanced network of EDIHs.
+Digital Europe programme: This programme is focused on investments in digital capacities, and as such the funding foreseen for European Digital Innovation Hubs will be directed towards the hubs, with the objective that they invest in their capacity, i.e. latest equipment and facilities as well as employees to deliver services to their stakeholders.
+The selection process will be partly done together with the Member States, and the objective is to ensure a broad geographical coverage across Europe.

 Horizon Europe programme: This is the framework programme for Research and Innovation.
 It is foreseen to continue with activities that were already present in H2020, such as ICT Innovation for Manufacturing SMEs (I4MS).
 These activities are directed towards companies that work together with Digital Innovation Hubs to experiment and test with novel digital solutions to improve their businesses.
-All the organisations that are participating in the test-before-invest experiments will be eligible for funding.
-European Digital Innovation Hubs may participate to these projects, but also other types of Digital Innovation Hubs or organisations with the appropriate knowledge.
+Organisations that participate in the test-before-invest experiments will be eligible for funding.
+European Digital Innovation Hubs may participate to these projects, just like other types of Digital Innovation Hubs or organisations with the appropriate knowledge.

-European Regional Development Funds (ERDF) post-2020: Through its policy objective "Smarter Europe" ERDF may also support the construction and up-grading of hubs, hubs to buy equipment, infrastructure, software, deliver services to SMEs and public sector, etc. The objectives of these hubs should fall within the following: (i) enhance research and innovation capacities and the uptake of advanced technologies; (ii) reap the benefits of digitisation for citizens, companies and governments; (iii) enhance
+European Regional Development Funds (ERDF) post-2020: Through its policy objective "Smarter Europe" ERDF may also support the construction and up-grading of Digital Innovation Hubs, by supporting them in purchasing equipment, infrastructure, and software, in delivering services to SMEs and public sector, etc, provided that their objectives fall within the following: (i) enhance research and innovation capacities and the uptake of advanced technologies; (ii) reap the benefits of digitisation for citizens, companies and governments; (iii) enhance growth and competitiveness of SMEs, by building local innovation ecosystems or (iv) developing skills for smart specialisation, industrial transition and entrepreneurship.
+The scope of these Digital Innovation Hubs is usually the local economy.
+A prerequisite for investments of ERDF in Digital Innovation Hubs is that these are mentioned in the Partnership Agreements and/or in the operational programmes that are used for planning of the shared management funds such as ERDF.